-For calculations, remember boron constitutes only 17.7% of the weight of boric acid, so if you want 0.5 ppm boron, you will need to add 9.87 oz. per 0.26 gal. of boric acid.
+For calculations, remember boron constitutes only 17.7% of the weight of boric acid.
 Always start small, and slowly work your way up until the deficiency has been rectified and normal growth resumes.
 In addition, make sure you have your water source tested prior to use.
 Boron levels in the water should not exceed 1 ppm for general hydroponic use.

 Boron, while not often discussed with the big boys (N-P-K), is an integral structural micronutrient whose role within plants is still being investigated today.
 Unfortunately, the need of boron and the sensitivity to it is often quite variable within the plant community.